fabianoengler/sql2xlsx/README.md

     $ ./sql2xlsx.py myquery.sql myreport.xlsx

-And that is it.
+**And that is it.**

+_Note: Output file will be overwritten without confirmation if it already exists._

-The second argument is optional, if omitted, output name will be derived from input name.
+The second argument is optional, if omitted, the output file will be created on the current directory with a timestamp and .xlsx extension.
+For example:
+`sql2xlsx /home/user/reports/monthly-sales.sql` will output to
+`./2018-03-16_160450_monthly-sales.xlsx` .

 ## Quick Start